AndiamoTech/human-ai-accord/Human-AI-Accord.md

 This Accord is published as an open, evolving standard for lawmakers, researchers, companies, and civil society.
 Suggested implementation pathways include:
-	•	Certification for AI systems compliant with the Accord,
-	•	Legislative templates for national adoption,
+	Certification for AI systems compliant with the Accord, legislative templates for national adoption,
-	•	Third-party auditing requirements,
+	third-party auditing requirements,
-	•	Integration into export controls and international human-rights norms.
+	integration into export controls and international human-rights norms.